jcolag/background-generator/README.md

 You'll need to replace `domain.tld` and `/path/to/domain/keys` to whatever directory contains your key and certificate.

 If you can get this to run proxied behind a more general server like Apache, please file a pull request describing the process.
 I was unable to get it working.

+### Maps

+If you want the maps to display properly, you'll need to create a [Mapbox](https://www.mapbox.com/) account, generate an API key, and paste it into the `config.json` file as the value to `mapboxToken`.

+### Adding a Footer

+If you want to include additional information on the page, you can optionally create `views/_footer.ejs` with the required text and `public/css/footer.css` for any styling that the footer might need.

+The background generator will *only* use the files if it finds them, so there's no need to bother with this if you don't need it.

 ## Explanation and (Many) Caveats